bombela/backward-cpp/README.md

 	// Print a little snippet of code if possible. bool snippet = true;

-	// Colorize the trace (only set a color when printing on a terminal) bool color = true;
+	// Colorize the trace
+	//  - ColorMode::automatic: Activate colors if possible.
+For example, when using a TTY on linux.
+	//  - ColorMode::always: Always use colors.
+	//  - ColorMode::never: Never use colors.
+	bool color_mode = ColorMode::automatic;

 	// Add the addresses of every source location to the trace. bool address = false;

-	// Even if there is a source location, prints the object the trace comes
+	// Even if there is a source location, also prints the object
-	// from as well.
-	bool object = false;
+	// from where the trace came from. bool object = false;

-	// Resolve and print a stack trace.
-It takes a C FILE* object, only because
+	// Resolve and print a stack trace to the given C FILE* object.
-	// it is possible to access the underalying OS-level file descriptor, which
+	// On linux, if the FILE* object is attached to a TTY,
-	// is then used to determine if the output is a terminal to print in color. template <typename StackTrace>
+	// color will be used if color_mode is set to automatic. template <typename StackTrace>
-		FILE* print(StackTrace& st, FILE* os = stderr)
+		FILE* print(StackTrace& st, FILE* fp = stderr);

+	// Resolve and print a stack trace to the given std::ostream object.
+	// Color will only be used if color_mode is set to always. template <typename ST>
+		std::ostream& print(ST& st, std::ostream& os);
 ```